A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Computational framework

 \section{Computational framework}

+We pose our estimation and model fitting task as a non smooth optimization problem.
+We refer readers, who may be relatively new to non smooth optimization, to \cite{LangeChiZhou2014} and \cite{PolsonScottWillard2015} for brief overviews on optimization techniques for fitting models like the ones considered in this paper.
+For a broader and more comprehensive reference on optimization for fitting statistical models, we refer readers to \cite{lange2013optimization, lange2010numerical}.

 We present a computational framework for performing robust structured regression using the L$_{2}$ criterion described in Section \ref{sec:L2E}.
-We do this by introducing a general algorithm for combining the \LTE method \cite{Sco2001, Sco2009} with a general structural constraint term.
+We do this by introducing a general algorithm for combining the \LTE method \citep{Sco2001, Sco2009} with a general structural constraint or penalty term $\phi(\V{\beta})$.
+For example, suppose we wish to enforce a nonnegativity constraint on the regression coefficients $\V{\beta}$.
+Then we can take $\phi(\V{\beta}) = \iota_C(\V{\beta})$, the indicator function of the nonnegative orthant $C = \{\V{\beta} \in \Real^p : \VE{\beta}{j} \geq 0, j = 1, \ldots, p\}$.
+Recall that the indicator function of a set $C$, denoted $\iota_C(\V{\beta})$, is a function that takes values on the extended reals and is zero when $\V{\beta} \in C$ and is $\infty$ otherwise.
+As another example, $\phi(\V{\beta})$ may be an indicator function requiring that the elements of $\V{\beta}$ satisfy a monotonicity constraint.
+Other examples include taking $\phi(\V{\beta})$ to be sparsity inducing penalities like the $\ell_1$-norm \citep{tibshirani1996regression} or elastic net \citep{Zou2005}.
+Section \ref{sec:examples} contains several examples of potential constraint terms $\phi(\V{\beta})$.
 Concretely, we seek a minimizer of the objective function

-subject to $\V{\beta} \in \mathbb{R}^{p}$ and $\tau \in [\tau_{\min}, \tau_{\max}]$, where $\tau_{\min} \in \mathbb{R}$ and $\tau_{\max} \in \mathbb{R}$ are minimum and maximum values for $\tau$, respectively.
+subject to $\V{\beta} \in \Real^{p}$ and $\tau \in [\tau_{\min}, \tau_{\max}]$, where $\tau_{\min} \in \Real$ and $\tau_{\max} \in \Real$ are minimum and maximum values for $\tau$, respectively.

 There are two computational challenges in minimizing \Eqn{objective}.
-The first is that $\mathcal{L}$ is non-convex in $\V{\theta}$ since $h(\V{\theta})$ is non-convex.
-The second is that commonly used constraint terms $J(\V{\beta})$ are often non-smooth or non-differentiable.
-We focus on the case where the $J$ are lower semicontinuous convex functions.
-This condition on $J$ ensures that its proximal mappings are well defined -- namely, they always exist and are unique.
+The first is that $\ell$ is non-convex in $\V{\theta}$ since $h(\V{\theta})$ is non-convex.
+The second is that commonly used constraint terms $\phi(\V{\beta})$ are often non-smooth or non-differentiable.
+We focus on the case where the $\phi$ are nonnegative, continuous, convex functions.
+Continuity and convexity ensures that $\phi$'s proximal mappings, a key algorithmic primitive to our framework, are well defined -- namely, they always exist and are unique.

 In minimizing \Eqn{objective}, we utilize the key property that the block derivatives of $h$ with respect to $\V{\beta}$ and $\tau$, that is $\nabla_{\V{\beta}}h(\V{\beta}, \tau)$ and $\frac{\partial}{\partial \tau}h(\V{\beta}, \tau)$, respectively, are Lipschitz differentiable.